deboer-rm/health-checks/README.md

 # health-checks
 Scripts that check the health of computers.

-This repo will be populated with lots of fancy checks.
+This repo will be populated with lots of fancy computer checks.